Streatham and Croydon North

 Streatham and Croydon North is a constituency in Greater London represented in the House of Commons of the Parliament of the United Kingdom.
-It is currently represented by Steve Reed of the Labour and Co-operative Party, who currently serves as Secretary of State for Environment, Food and Rural Affairs under the government of Keir Starmer.
+It is currently represented by Steve Reed of the Labour and Co-operative Party, who was the Secretary of State for Housing, Communities and Local Government under the government of Keir Starmer.
+Reed was MP for Croydon North from 2012 to 2024.

-Further to the completion of the 2023 Periodic Review of Westminster constituencies, it was first contested at the 2024 general election.
+The constituency was created in the 2023 Periodic Review of Westminster constituencies, and first contested at the 2024 general election.